JoshiCodes/RJA/README.md

+> [!Warning]
+>
+> I do no longer use Revolt.
+This API *should* still work, but I will no longer maintain it.
+> For now, this repository will be archived.

 # RJA (Revolt Java API)
 ### RJA is a Java API for the Revolt chat platform, mostly focused on bots.
 ![Github Release](https://img.shields.io/github/v/release/JoshiCodes/RJA?include_prereleases)